Swift Engineering: Racing cars

 The first Swift racecar was the DB-1 Formula Ford.
-The car won its debus race, the 1983 SCCA Runoffs at Road Atlanta.
+The car won its debut race, the 1983 SCCA Runoffs at Road Atlanta.
 The DB-1 was the third car designed by Bruns and was considered to be a design simplification of Burns's previous design, the Automotive Development ADF.
 The car was considered a landmark design that rendered prior Formula Ford models obsolete.
-The DB-1 had the lowest aerodynamic drag of any Formula Ford at the time of its release.
+The DB-1 had the lowest aerodynamic drag of any Formula Ford at its release.
 Over 100 DB-1s were sold in the 18 months following the car's release.
 The car won 10 Formula Ford championships over the next 13 years.
 The closely related DB6 won an additional six championships with the last one in 2008.
-The success of the car was considered one of the factors that resulted in a slow decline of Formula Ford in the US after 1984.
+The success of the car was considered one of the factors that resulted in the slow decline of Formula Ford in the US after 1984.

 In 1998, Swift became the sole supplier for the new spec regulation Toyota Atlantic Championship.
 In 2006, the Atlantic race series became a part of the Champ Car (formerly CART) organization and was renamed the Champ Car Atlantic Championship Powered by Mazda.
-Swift built an entirely new car for the series, using 016.a as a chassis code.
+Swift built a new car for the series, using 016.a as a chassis code.
 Swift became the sole supplier of chassis for the Japanese Formula Nippon championship in 2009 with the 017.n chassis (also known as the FN09).
 An updated model called SF13 was used in 2013.
-A derivative of the 017.n, the 020.I, was proposed by the company in response to Indy Lights' requirement for a new chassis for the 2014 season.
+The company proposed a derivative of the 017.n, the 020.I, in response to Indy Lights' requirement for a new chassis for the 2014 season.

+Race cars designed and built by Swift

 Aviation

 Beginning in 1997, Swift diversified into aerospace/aviation markets, working with major companies including Northrop Grumman, Boeing, Lockheed Martin, SpaceX, Sikorsky, and others.
-Swift has also worked for govermential agencies such as NASA.
+Swift has also worked for governmental agencies such as NASA.

+Notable Aviation products of Swift

 Killer Bee

 Swift Engineering designed, built, and delivered the runway-independent Killer Bee blended wing UAV and its mobile launch/retrieval system in 2002.
 Northrop Grumman bought the Killer Bee UAV product line from Swift Engineering, and renamed it as the Northrop Grumman Bat in April 2009.
 It has been used primarily as an ISR gathering tool, and features a 10-ft wingspan with 30-lb payload capacity.

 Eclipse 400

 In 2007 Swift Engineering produced the prototype Eclipse 400 single-engine jet aircraft under contract to Eclipse Aviation.
 The aircraft was built in secrecy at NASA's Wallops Flight Facility in Virginia and first flown on 2 July 2007.
-Swift supplies high-strength, low-weight composite parts and assemblies to a number of aerospace industry customers.
-Engineering consultancy and the design and production of tooling for composite parts are further aspects of the business.
+Swift supplies high-strength, low-weight composite parts and assemblies to several aerospace industry customers.
+Engineering consultancy and designing and producing tooling for composite parts are further aspects of the business.

 Sikorsky–Boeing SB-1 Defiant

-Swift Engineering Inc. joined the Sikorsky-Boeing team in 2015 to support the development of the Sikorsky–Boeing SB-1 Defiant Multi-Role Technology Demonstrator (JMR TD), with design and manufacturing of a significant portion of the airframe structure.
+Swift Engineering Inc. joined the Sikorsky-Boeing team in 2015 to support the development of the Sikorsky–Boeing SB-1 Defiant Multi-Role Technology Demonstrator (JMR TD), with the design and manufacturing of a significant portion of the airframe structure.